 Many international students obtain support for their educational expenses from their governments, foundations, or private agencies.
 In many cases, these students are eligible to receive matching tuition funds through the Graduate School’s Tuition Incentive Program.

 For a description of all federal, state, and private loan and grant programs, as well as employment, veteran's benefits and NYU payment policies, refer to Financing Graduate Education.

 GSAS encourages students to apply for external assistance and provides tuition support to recipients of external awards.
 Students receiving external awards of $13,000 or more from recognized, academic sources of funding outside of the University can apply for matching tuition points up to the amount of their outside award.
 Students receiving external awards of less than $13,000 may apply for matching tuition points up to 50 percent of the amount of the external award.
-Information about TIP eligibility and terms of the award are available online (Adobe Acrobat Reader required).
-The application and instructions for 2019-20 will become available in mid-April.
+Find information about TIP eligibility and terms of the award (Adobe Acrobat Reader required).
+Visit the TIP application and instructions for 2022-23.

 External awards students have received and successfully matched through the Tuition Incentive Program include the following:

 The alphabetical list below is a representative survey of free scholarship search services and related information.
 New York University is not affiliated with, and does not endorse, any of the organizations included in this sample.

 DIVERSITY AND ACCESS PROGRAMS